 Introduction to Bloomsburg, Pennsylvania

 Bloomsburg, Pennsylvania, in Columbia county, is 49 miles SW of Scranton, Pennsylvania (center to center) and 99 miles NW of Philadelphia, Pennsylvania.
-The town, which is conveniently located inside the Scranton - - Wilkes - Barre - - Hazleton metropolitan area, has an estimated 12,375 residents.
+The town is conveniently located inside the Scranton - - Wilkes - Barre - - Hazleton metropolitan area.

 Bloomsburg and Nearby Attractions